Sunblood/D2RML/README.md

+# No longer working as of the 2.5 patch. #

 # Diablo 2 Resurrected Multi-Launcher by Sunblood

 Allows you to launch and connect with multiple instances of Diablo 2 Resurrected using pre-generated login tokens.